insure logo

 However, if you have an adult son who lives elsewhere and borrows your vehicle for errands, you don’t need to list him on your policy.
 Your policy should cover any damages incurred in an accident because he is a permissive driver — someone you’ve permitted to drive your vehicle.

-What happens if someone who isn’t on the insurance crashes your car?
+What happens if someone who isn’t on your insurance crashes your car?

 If an unlisted driver crashes your car, the outcome of that accident varies by car insurance provider.
 According to Mckenzie, most insurance policies would extend coverage if an individual borrows a vehicle and is involved in an accident.